Ford Cortina Tyres

-In the world of modern tyres it is common place to come across a tyre test.
-However in the world of classic tyres the investment never seems to be there to do a proper modern tyre test.
-However a German magazine in July 2016 conducted this modern tyre test using classic tyres.
+In the world of modern tyres it is commonplace to come across a tyre test.
+Sadly in the world of classic tyres the investment never seems to be there to do a proper modern tyre test.
+However, a German magazine in July 2016 conducted this modern tyre test using classic tyres.
 This classic tyre test has been translated from German to English.
-What is remarkable in this tyre test is quite how well the PIRELLI CINTURATO ™ CN36 classic tyre performed in the table at the end.
-The scores in this table are not scored in relationship to the other tyres in the test, so when a score of 1 is recorded, then that is a perfect score for a classic tyre or a modern tyre.
-It is wonderful to see that these classic PIRELLI CINTURATO ™ CN36 tyres can give such exemplary results.
+What is remarkable in this tyre test is quite how well the PIRELLI CINTURATO ™; CN36 classic tyre performed in the table at the end.
+The scores in this table are not scored in relation to the other tyres in the test, so when a score of 1 is recorded, then that is a perfect score for a classic tyre or a modern tyre.
+It is wonderful to see that these classic PIRELLI CINTURATO ™; CN36 tyres can give such exemplary results.

 History of the Ford Cortina

-The Cortina was produced in five generations (Mark I through to Mark V, although officially the last one was called the Cortina 80) from 1962 until 1982 and was the UK's best-selling car of the 1970's.
-Developed under the name "Archbishop" it was designed as competition to the Morris Oxford and Vauxhall Victor.
-Originally going to be called the Ford Consul 225, the car was actually launched under the name of Consul Cortina until this fell by the wayside following a facelift in 1964.
+From 1962 to 1982, the Cortina was built in five iterations (Mark I through Mark V, but the final one was officially named the Cortina 80) and was the best-selling car in the UK throughout the 1970s.
+It was created as a rival to the Morris Oxford and Vauxhall Victor under the name "Archbishop."
+The automobile was originally planned to be called the Ford Consul 225, but it was actually introduced under the name Consul Cortina until it was dropped after a redesign in 1964.

-Britain had a particular love affair with the Cortina, even though at times it could just be a re-badged Taunus, and from the MK I through to the MK V it kept itself relevant as an affordable practical car on the market and would be the best selling car every year from 1972-1982, where it would be knocked from its best-selling spot by the Ford Escort.
+Britain had a special love affair with the Cortina, despite the fact that it was essentially a rebadged Taunus at times, and from the MK I to the MK V it kept itself relevant as a reasonably priced practical car on the market and was the best-selling car every year from 1972 to 1982 when it was surpassed by the Ford Escort.

 |Model||Tire Size||Recommended Tire Pressure (F/R) PSI|